Your Guide for Master's in Communication Graduate Programs for 2023

 What Are Your Funding Options for Master's Degrees in Communications?

 Much like your bachelor's degree, you have multiple funding options.
-Always talk to the university finance department about what financial aid you might be entitled to, and your loan options.
-Interest rates may vary so always check this and seek external advice.
+Always talk to the university finance department about your loan options and what financial aid you might be entitled to.
+Interest rates may vary, so always check this and seek external advice.

 - Help secure Federal loans and help you understand eligibility for grants and bursaries